-The re-authentication Integrity Key (rIK) is used for integrity protecting the ERP exchange.
-This serves as the proof of possession of valid keying material from a previous full EAP exchange by the peer to the server.
+The rIK is used for integrity protecting the ERP exchange.
+This serves as the proof of possession of valid key material from a previous full EAP exchange by the peer to the server.

-The rIK is derived as follows.
+The rIK is derived as follows:

 rIK = KDF (K, S), where